Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Metric Score Remarks

-Pressure Relief 3.6 Acceptable for side sleep if aligned; not plush at shoulders/hips
+Pressure Relief 3.6 Fine, not plush

-Cooling 4.4 Airy feel and low heat retention overnight
+Cooling 4.4 Airy overnight

-Motion Isolation 3.7 Movement stayed more localized, but you still feel a contained bounce
+Motion Isolation 3.7 Bounce stayed contained

-Edge Support 4.4 Strong perimeter for sitting, getting up, and edge sleep
+Edge Support 4.4 Strong perimeter hold

 Supreme Ultra Euro-Raised with 2-inch Memory Foam